HL7/phd/pages/NumericObservationProfile.md

  - "device-patient-type-value-units-reported PHD timestamp-supplemental types"

 ### Additional Numerical Measurement Information
 11073 20601 numeric metric measurements have some additional optional attributes that are used only for numerics.
 When they occur, these additional attributes provide further information about the measurement.
 An example of such a numeric-only additional attribute is one that describes the accuracy of the measurement.
 The accuracy is a measure of the deviation of the actual measurement from the reported measurement.
-Consequently, 'accuracy' is not a concept that makes any sense in the context of a measurement which is one or more of a finite set of enumerated codes such as a glucose-monitor meal assoication (breakfast, snack, fasting, etc.), and thus the attribute is not used in Enumration metrics.
+Consequently, 'accuracy' is not a concept that makes any sense in the context of a measurement which is one or more of a finite set of enumerated codes such as a glucose-monitor meal association (breakfast, snack, fasting, etc.), and thus the attribute is not used in Enumeration metrics.

 As in the PhdBaseObservation profile, an Observation.component element is used to contain the additional information.
 There are five metric attributes that give extra information about numeric-only measurements.